AXP-OS/axpos-org/content/docs/knowledge/knownissues.md

 *   'Storage Manager' is non-functional in some cases.
 *   The ADB toggle in developer options has absolutely zero effect on whether or not you can use ADB in recovery.
 *   The default password for Android encryption is `defaultpassword`.
-*   The DivestOS recovery is automatically installed on supported devices each successful boot.
+*   The AXP.OS recovery is automatically installed on supported devices each successful boot.
 If you externally change it, you must not boot the system to use it.
 *   The 'enable native code debugging'/ptrace\_scope toggle does nothing on devices without stacked YAMA, ie. kernels before 3.10.
 *   The Updater may not show very recent updates due to the server's 2 hour cache.
 *   The Updater will show the currently installed update, this is expected.